 If the destination operand is in a non-writable segment.
+If a memory operand effective address is outside the CS, DS,

 #GP(selector) If segment selector index is outside descriptor table limits.

 If the SS register is being loaded and the segment selector's RPL and the segment descriptor's DPL are not equal to the CPL.